BetulILHAN/url-shortener-app/README.md

-# 🔗 URL Shortener Backend
+# 🔗 URL Shortener App

 The Url shortener allows the user to get a short url from a long url.
 The user can then use this short url to access to the link associated to the original long url.
 Detailed technical informations are given bellow.